Don’t Allow Fear to Destroy Your Peace

 The following list of the pile-on of disasters comes from the CDP Website: https://disasterphilanthropy.org/disaster/2021-winter-storms/.

-• Devastating Winter Storms: “Two back-to-back winter storms (unofficially named Uri and Viola) landed a one-two hit across the U.S. in mid-February 2021, affecting many southern states that are unaccustomed to cold temperatures, snow or ice.
-The storms left extensive power outages, boil water advisories, deaths and vehicular accidents across a multi-state area in their wake.”
+• Devastating Winter Storms: “Two back-to-back winter storms (unofficially named Uri and Viola) landed a one-two hit across the U.S. in mid-February 2021.”

 • Devastating wildfires: The 2020 season was a record-setting one for the state of California and the United States as a whole.